Jesus Infant of Prague

 The Infant of Prague is a popular pilgrimage site in the city.
-This little wax statuette in the Church of Our Lady Victorious has an interesting history and, of course, legends of miracles.
+This little wax statuette in the Church of Our Lady Victorious has an interesting history - and stories of miracles.

 It is said to have saved Prague from the ravages of war and